HomoSapine365/Chatbot_using-python/README.md

 # Chatbot-using-Python
 Build a chatbot using deep learning techniques.
 The chatbot will be trained on the dataset which contains categories (intents), pattern and responses.
 We use a special recurrent neural network (LSTM) to classify which category the user’s message belongs to and then we will give a random response from the list of responses.
+You can create another dataset and train the chatbot, in this project we use basic "Medical Guidance Assist" dataset.

 :white_check_mark: ## Getting Started

+- [x] To use this project you need to download python 3.11.0 or lower versions of 3.11 .
+As tensorflow module doesn't work in latest version in python.

 - [x] Download all the files